DevOpsNinjaxx/halo-lab-git-project/README.md

 # halo-lab-git-project

+ Muhydeen,

+My name is Muhydeen Abdularazaq, my motivations in learning Devops is the fact that DevOps has become the recent phenomenon of how software is delivered in the last decade,the In-demand,ability to work anywhere,Exciting technologies to learn, High Salary and Better benefits are part of the vibes.
+So you may be wondering, is DevOps really that great?
+The short answer is YES!

 chinedu

 I have always wanted to be a tech bro.
 However, i dit not red a stem course in school, but i am certain of succeeding in this pathway